-Chronic generalized pain can debilitating and impact every area of your life.
-The types of generalized pain disorders such as Fibromyalgia and Reflex Sympathetic Dystrophy or Complex Regional Pain Syndrome are two chronic disorders that can disrupt sleep cycles, make it impossible to perform daily tasks, and put unnecessary stress on professional and personal relationships.
-The current understanding of these types of disorders is that the brain and the spinal cord are responsible for causing so much of the pain patients experience.
+Chronic generalized pain can be debilitating and impact every area of your life.
+The types of generalized pain disorders such as Fibromyalgia and Reflex Sympathetic Dystrophy or Complex Regional Pain Syndrome are three chronic disorders that can disrupt sleep cycles, make it impossible to perform daily tasks, and put unnecessary stress on professional and personal relationships.
+Certainly, the current understanding of these types of disorders is that the brain and the spinal cord are responsible for causing so much of the pain patients experience.

 Carolinas Pain Center brings to bear multidisciplinary techniques and approaches to patients suffering from these painful disorders.
 Make an appointment today to begin the journey toward pain management with pain specialists from Charlotte, NC and Huntersville, NC.

 Myofacial Pain Syndrome